rajeevhans/AsRockZ490-itx-ac-10850k-5700xt/README.md

 * Shutdown etc.
 * Audio

+## What somewhat works
+* Unlock with Apple watch - After many things it does work once in a while.
+Auth with watch works reliably

 ## What doesn't work
-* Unlock with Apple watch
-* Cable management
-* Additional case fans
 * Finding Noctua NF-A12x25 PWM fans at a decent price
 * Controlling EK LED, goes dark after sleep, turning off in BIOS doesn't work either